 Can You Use Grow Bags Indoors?

-You can use grow bags indoors, but there are several considerations before you get started.
-First, you will want to choose the right size grow bag, and then choose a good location with plenty of sunlight.
+You can use grow bags indoors, but there are several considerations before you get started:

 What Size Grow Bag For Vegetables?

-Grow bags come in sizes from 1 gallon to 100 gallons.
+Grow bags come in sizes from 1 gallon to to over 200 gallons!
 The size you need will depend on the plant you want to grow.

 Check out the table below to find out which size grow bag you should use by plant type.